rschristopher/ischristtrue.com/src/ancient-views/logos.md

     * etymology -- the original meaning of the word

 The ancient understanding of *Logia* dispels much of the confusion found in the modern view.
-It would seem that "study of" is a vain attempt to remove God and revelatory truth, replacing it with man making a "study of" nature as if man were God.
+It would seem that "study of" is a vain attempt to remove God and revelatory truth, replacing it with man, making a "study of" nature as if man were God.
 Once again, echoes of that same snake in the garden,

 > Ye shall be as gods

+Let us no longer use our God-given mind to worship our self, but instead to worshiip and glorify God, our creator.